 The median MCAT score you should be aiming for to put you in the 50th percentile is around 500, or 125 on each part.
 But even then, people who score in the 50th percentile are deemed to be below average MCAT score.

 Anything below a cumulative MCAT score of 510 is borderline, and the standard used to evaluate your results is your cumulative MCAT score.
-It is above the 50th percentile, however medical schools who are seeking to maintain their competitiveness would like to go with pupils who have a better MCAT score.
+It is above the 50th percentile, however medical schools who are seeking to maintain their competitiveness would like to go with pupils who have a better score in MCAT exam.
 510 is on the brink of being a good MCAT score, so it may be anywhere between decent and good, depending on the medical school you’re applying to.

-On the average MCAT score, for MD programs, anything below a 507 is considered to be a low MCAT score.
+On the average MCAT score, for MD programs, anything below a 507 is considered to be a low or bad MCAT score.
 In the view of medical school admissions boards, the three-point difference appears to be trivial, but in reality, it’s enormous.

 While there is a high likelihood of getting into a competitive medical school if you have a 507, there is a low probability of getting into a Caribbean medical school if you have a 507.
 It’s still conceivable if your application is noteworthy enough to get the attention of the general public.
-If you MCAT score below 507 on your application, though, you might not even get a chance to send it to the school of medicine you applied to.
+If your MCAT score below 507 on your application, though, you might not even get a chance to send it to the school of medicine you applied to.